HostMonster Review

 Customer Support

 At first, HostMonster seems to be fine with customer support.
-They have support across email (24/7), chat (24/7), support tickets, phone, a knowledgebase – even a user forum and video tutorials.
+They have support across email (24/7), live chat (24/7), support tickets, phone, a knowledgebase – even a user forum and video tutorials.

-That said, their user forum fails to load regularly.
+Unfortunately, in my experience, their user forum fails to load regularly.
 Their knowledge base is not as updated or as extensive as other knowledge bases that I’ve seen.
 It’s also littered with broken links and poor design choices.
 It looks like they used to invest in support resources years ago – but have since stopped.

 Branding & Design